Project descriptions of example neutrino projects

 The neutrino group covers a wide range of activities:

-A PhD project would concentrate on an area of specific physics interest at DUNE; recently this has included the flagship neutrino oscillation analysis, examination of supernova neutrinos and nucleon decay.
+A PhD project would ultimately target on an area of specific physics interest.
+This might be a high-precision neutrino cross section measurement at SBND, or recent examples at DUNE include the flagship neutrino oscillation and CP-violation studies, examination of supernova neutrinos and nucleon decay.
 The reconstruction of events recorded by the LArTPC detectors would be optimised to meet the needs of the analysis, by identifying current image-analysis limitations and designing new algorithms to improve the pattern recognition.
-Work would then proceed to perform the analysis itself, including selection of signal events, rejection of backgrounds, parameter fitting and consideration of systematic uncertainties, in conjunction with the relevant DUNE physics working group.
+Work would then proceed to perform the analysis itself, including selection of signal events, rejection of backgrounds, parameter fitting and consideration of systematic uncertainties, all in conjunction with the international experiments' physics analysis working groups.

 HyperK is in the development phase and our activities can be read about here.
 A project on Hyper-K would involve R&D work on the two calibration systems we are constructing for Hyper-K, work on the data acquisition system and analysis work on validating the calibration system requirements using the Hyper-K neutrino flavour oscillation analysis.